4 French Conversation Tools for Beginners to Fall in Love With

 Choose Your Own Content

 Another great thing about learning with FluentU is that if you want to brush up on a specific talking point, you can easily search for and select a video that caters to that topic.
 Learning vocabulary around your own hobbies and interests is a great way to get started and take the plunge into French conversation—the more interested you are, the easier the language will seem!
+Sign up for a free trial to start learning with FluentU.

 When you have a specific topic you want to focus on, learning videos designed for that subject can be a great option.
 Presenting information in concise and accessible videos, WatchKnowLearn provides ample content on beginner French conversation.